RobSchilderr/nextjs-native-starter/README.md

 Capacitor will offer APIs for various smartphone functionalities like the keyboard, camera, Near Field Communication (NFC), and contacts.
 It will also provide interfaces for native machine learning Software Development Kits (SDKs) and Google Maps.
 Moreover, Capacitor allows the execution of code even when the app is closed, thanks to its background plugins, among other features.

-One side note that I have to add is that, if your app requires a lot of performance on Android (especially old Android phones), there is this trade off you have to make: [WebView performance significantly slower than PWA](https://bugs.chromium.org/p/chromium/issues/detail?id=1289741).
-I do not experience this issue on iOS and it is barely noticable on newer Android phones.

 To stay in the loop of what PWAs can do, check [what can pwa do today](https://whatpwacando.today/).

 ### Will NextJS App Router be supported soon?